Success Story: Investor reaps higher yields with distinct strategy

 How does a rental yield of more than 10% sound?
 This Momentum Wealth client said he was “shocked” following such strong demand for his Perth property.

-Last year Momentum Wealth client Adam Bishop decided to take advantage of what’s known as a dual-income strategy, and the decision has paid off.
+Last year Momentum Wealth client Adam decided to take advantage of what’s known as a dual-income strategy, and the decision has paid off.

 At the time, the fly-in fly-out worker wanted to purchase another investment property to grow his portfolio but didn’t have enough borrowing capacity.